 Activate Professional Mode

 As of now, professional mode is still in pilot phase, meaning we're still fine-tuning the functionality.
 As such, you cannot activate it yourself, but must send us an e-mail to request activation.
 Once we're convinced that everything is as easy as it should be, we'll release it to the public.
-Note that professional mode will only be available to sponsors, as it doesn't contribute much to the general public, but will help finance azing to become a global wikipedia of recipes.
+Note that professional mode will only be available to sponsors, as it doesn't contribute much to the general public, but will help finance azing to become a global wikipedia of checklists.

 If you are interested in becoming a pilot user, please don't hesitate to contact us.
 Pilot users who help us at this early stage will have a lifetime 50% discount on the professional mode for their team.